Will you be able to see the Northern Lights tonight in the UK?

 Can I see it tonight?

-The Met Office’s space forecast, issued in the early hours of this morning, said: “An enhancement to the aurora may occur on Monday night (20-21 May) following the possible arrival of a coronal mass ejection (CME) that left the sun late Friday 17 May.”
+Sadly for those who missed out on the phenomenon, it is unlikely that the Northern Lights will be making an appearance on Tuesday evening.

-The forecast added: “Following any CME arrival aurora may become visible, where skies are clear, across parts of Scotland and Northern Ireland, with a slight chance that views of the aurora may also be possible from northern England and North Wales.”
+The Met Office’s space forecast, issued in the early hours of this morning, said: “No significant enhancements to the auroral oval are likely in the coming days.”

-However, they said that clear skies are essential and the activity is expected to decline, with the likelihood of seeing the lights not as high as in recent weeks.
+This was despite there being a small possibility earlier this week to spot the sights in northern Scotland, due to an increase in solar activity.

 Will it be visible in the future?

-Met Office space weather expert Krista Hammond said the sunspot region will be rotated back towards Earth in 10 to 12 days’ time, paving the way for further geomagnetic storms and displays of the Northern Lights.
+Met Office space weather expert Krista Hammond said the sunspot region will be rotated back towards Earth in the next few weeks, paving the way for further geomagnetic storms and displays of the Northern Lights.

 The sun is currently in the most active period of its 11-year cycle and Ms Hammond said the lights could be seen more frequently in years to come.